karmab/kcli/README.md

 ```
 You will also need to grab *mkisofs* for cloudinit isos to get generated

+To deploy from templates, grab images at [openstack](http://docs.openstack.org/image-guide/obtain-images.html)
 ## configuration

 If you want to only use your local libvirt daemon, no extra configuration is needed.